Constructive Public Comment

 FORM LETTERS

 Organizations often encourage their members to submit form letters designed to address issues common to their membership.
 Organizations including industry associations, labor unions, and conservation groups sometimes use form letters to voice their opposition or support of a proposed rulemaking, action, or decision.
 Many in the public mistakenly believe that their submitted form letter constitutes a “vote” regarding the issues concerning them.
 Although public support or opposition may help guide important public policies, agencies make determinations for a proposed action based on sound reasoning and scientific evidence rather than a majority of votes.
 A single, well-supported comment may carry more weight than a thousand form letters.
+The reason: repeating the same message does not provide additional evidence for an agency considering a new rule.

 ANONYMOUS COMMENTS

-USEFUL COMMENTS
+USEFUL AND SPECIFIC COMMENTS

 As defined in 36 CFR 218.2, specific written comments are those submitted to the responsible official or designee during a designated opportunity for public participation (§218.5(a)) provided for a proposed project.
 Written comments can include submission of transcriptions or other notes from oral statements or presentation.
 For the purposes of this rule, specific written comments should be within the scope of the proposed action, have a direct relationship to the proposed action, and must include supporting reasons for the responsible official to consider.